ADHD? Autism? AuDHD? OCD? SPD?

 Yup!
 Turns out we were neurodivergent all along!

-The past 30 years have seen huge advances in the understanding of neurodivergence, thanks to the breakthrough work of researchers, therapists, mental health professionals, disability activists — and neurodivergent adults claiming their space.
+The past 30 years saw massive changes in the understanding of neurodivergence.
+This is all thanks to the breakthrough work of researchers, health professionals, educators, disability activists and neurodivergent adults representing our lived experience.

-We finally see a shift from “disorders with symptoms” to conditions and neurotypes with overlapping trait systems (or as we like to call it, The Big Buffet Table).
+The result is a shift from a “mental disorders with symptoms” model to conditions and neurotypes with overlapping groups of individual traits (we like to call it The Big Neurodivergent Buffet Table).

 We’ve worked with